Ladislaus of Naples: Claim to Hungary

-In 1401 Ladislaus married Mary of Lusignan, daughter of the King of Cyprus.
+In 1401, Ladislaus married Mary of Lusignan, daughter of the King of Cyprus.
 She arrived in Naples in 1402.
-In the same period, Ladislaus tried to restore Angevin rule in Hungary and Croatia, where some of the nobles opposed King Sigismund.
-Between 1403 and 1414, Ladislaus ordered the painting of a cycle of the Legend of Saint Ladislaus in the church of Santa Maria dell'Incoronata in Naples.
+In the same period, Ladislaus tried to restore Angevin rule in the Kingdom of Hungary and Croatia, where some of the nobles opposed King Sigismund of Luxembourg.
+Between 1403 and 1414, Ladislaus ordered the painting of a cycle of the Legend of Saint Ladislaus in the church of Santa Maria Incoronata in Naples.
 In these paintings, the Hungarian king is depicted receiving the royal crown, fighting against the pagans, and receiving the crown of Croatia.
 (The cult of Saint Ladislaus and other Hungarian kings was already present in Naples and other Italian regions since the second half of the 13th century, thanks to Mary of Hungary, Queen of Naples, who brought them when she married Charles II of Naples.)

 Considering himself the heir of the kings of Hungary, Ladislaus tried many times to obtain the crown of Hungary.
 He also proclaimed himself Duke of Slavonia, a title with no basis.
 He first negotiated a treaty with the Republic of Venice, ceding the island of Corfu.
-He thus obtained free passage in the Adriatic Sea and, with the partial support of the Pope, landed at Zadar on 19 July 1403.
-On 5 August 1403, while in the town of Zara, Ladislaus was crowned king of Hungary and Croatia by János Kanizsai, archbishop of Esztergom, in the presence of the papal legate, Cardinal Angelo Acciajuoli.
+He thus obtained free passage in the Adriatic Sea and, with the partial support of the Pope, landed at Zara on 19 July 1403.
+On 5 August 1403, while in the town of Zara, Ladislaus was crowned king of Hungary and Croatia by János Kanizsai, archbishop of Esztergom, in the presence of the papal legate, Cardinal Angelo Acciaioli.
 Even after his coronation, the rule of Ladislaus in Croatia and Hungary never extended beyond Dalmatia.
-His father grew up in Hungary governing Croatia as viceroy, and eventually became king.
-However, Ladislaus remained inactive, and returned to Apulia; his authority in Dalmatia remained restricted to little more than the city of Zara.
-The following year, after the death of Boniface IX, he intervened in Rome in support of the Colonna family, two days after the election of the new pope, Innocent VII.
+His father grew up in Hungary, governing Croatia as viceroy, and eventually became king.
+However, Ladislaus remained inactive and returned to Apulia; his authority in Dalmatia remained restricted to little more than the city of Zara.
+The following year, after the death of Pope Boniface IX, he intervened in Rome in support of the Colonna family, two days after the election of the new Pope Innocent VII.